vitkolos/notes-ipp/semestr5/data-compression-algorithms/exam.md

 	- bitwise input and output (usually, we work with bytes)
 	- overflow problem (for integers etc.)
 	- code reconstruction necessary for decoding

----
+- canonical Huffman code
+	- if we know that the code contains 2 codewords of length 2 and 4 codewords of length 3, we can construct the code (we don't need to encode the tree)
+	- 00, 01, 100, 101, 110, 111
 - adaptive compression
 	- static × adaptive methods
 	- statistical data compression consists of two parts: modeling and coding
 	- what if we cannot read the data twice?
 		- we will use the adaptive model
-- if we know that the code contains 2 codewords of length 2 and 4 codewords of length 3, we can construct canonical Huffman code
-	- 00, 01, 100, 101, 110, 111
 - adaptive Huffman code
 	- brute force strategy – we reconstruct the whole tree
 		- after each frequency change